Using the Time Tool

 9. Hold down your mouse's right button and zoom out until you can see DistressLocation () and the NOAA satellite it is accessing.

-10. Distress location to a noaa satellite 3D graphics window view
+10. Distress location ACCESS to a NOAA satellite

 Confirming the distress call

-Due to the large number of false alarms received by the NOAA satellites, rescue response is only sent after a second satellite pass confirms a distress signal.
-Create a new Time Interval to capture the second satellite pass, confirming the distress signal.
+Due to the large number of false alarms received by the NOAA satellites, a rescue response is initiated only after a second satellite pass confirms the distress signal.

 2. Select Analysis Workbench... () in the shortcut menu.